kriszyp/alkali/README.md

 ### Variable Argument

 A variable may be provided directly as an argument as well.
-This variable will be connected to the default "content" of the element.
-For most elements, this variable will be mapped to the text content of the element.
+This variable will be connected to the default `content` of the element.
+Again, for most elements, this variable will be mapped to the text content of the element.
 For example:
 ```
 let greeting = new Variable('Hello');
 new Span(greeting);
 ```
-However, for input elements, the "content" of the element is the value of the input.
+And for input elements, the `content` of the element is the value of the input.
 This makes it easy to setup bi-direction bindings from inputs to variables.
 For example:
 ```
 let a = new Variable();
 new TextInput(a);
 ```
 The variable `a` will be mapped to this new input.
 This means that any changes made to `a` will cause the input to be updated, and any changes that the user makes to the input will update the variable (two-way binding).

-When an element is detached from the DOM, it will no longer listen for variable changes (allowing the variables to be cleaned up).
+When an element is detached from the DOM, it will no longer listen for variable changes (allowing the variables and all dependencies to be automatically cleaned up).

 ### String Argument
 You can also simply provide a string (or any primitive, including numbers or booleans), and this will also be directly inserted as a text node.
 For example:
 ```
-new Div('.my-class', 'Some text to put in the div');
+new Div('Some text to put in the div');
 ```

-Note that a string intended for text content can't be the first argument, as it would be interpreted as a selector.
+Note that if you are using a string as the first argument, if it starts with a '.' or '#', it will be interpreted as a selector.
+Only the first argument can be selector, so a string-as-text can be safely used with any starting character for subsequent arguments.

 ### Event Handlers